Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

-- Acuna leads Atlanta with an OBP of .418, plus a team-best slugging percentage of .570.
+- Acuna has an OPS of .982, fueled by an OBP of .416 to go with a slugging percentage of .566.
+All three of those stats rank first among Atlanta hitters this season.

-- Among the qualifying batters in MLB, he ranks third in batting average, second in on-base percentage, and fifth in slugging.
+- Among the qualified hitters, he ranks third in batting average, while his on-base percentage ranks second and he is fifth in slugging.

-- Acuna will look to extend his four-game hitting streak.
-He's batting .350 in his last outings.
+- Acuna enters this game on a five-game hitting streak.
+During his last games, he's hitting .364.

-- Acuna has had an RBI in 49 games this season (38.6%), including 16 multi-RBI outings (12.6%).
-He has also driven in three or more of his team's runs in nine contests.
+- He has hit a home run in 20.3% of his games this year, and 4.7% of his chances at the plate.

-- He has scored in 63.0% of his games this year, with more than one run scored in 21.3%.
+- Acuna has picked up an RBI in 38.3% of his games this year, with two or more RBI in 12.5% of his games.
+He has also produced three or more runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.